coolbutuseless/fugly/README.md

 I acknowledge that this isn’t the greatest benchmark, but it is relevant to my current use-case.

+-   [nc](https://github.com/tdhock/nc) with the PCRE regex engine is the fastest named capture I could find in R.
+    -   However - I’m not a huge fan of its syntax
 -   For large inputs (1000+ input strings), `fugly` is significantly faster than `unglue`, `utils::strcapture` and \``ore`
 -   The rust regex engine